mt528/Project-Project-Repo/README.md

 Started adding kristiyans code to the project. - 05/05/2021 - Matt 05/05/2021

 Finished the implamentation - Its not perfect but its functionality is mostly there. - Matt 07/05/2021

+Finished the Hiragana Lesson 2 and fixed an issue the weak area method was causing with lesson tests. - 09/05/2021